 Alternatives to Higher Education and College Debt

 Many schools offer some level of scholarship or grants to students.
 This is helpful to a point.
-Grants and scholarships are not paid back.
+Grants and scholarships do not need to be paid back.
 However, students find that there is still a gap in tuition they are responsible for.

 If three-quarters of the bill is covered by grants and scholarship that leaves one-quarter of the cost for the family to come up with.
 If that is $25,000, that amount is multiplied by four in order to get to graduation.
 For most students that means school loans that will follow the student for several years after graduation.

 I am not saying the students and families should not pay for education.
-It reasonable to pay for an education.
+It is reasonable to pay for your education.
 Parents need to consider how much college costs and what the expected return on that investment will be.

 The cost of college is increasing at a rate that is alarming and debilitating.
-You and your student need to look closely at the major you want to pursue.
+You and your student need to look closely at the academic major of interest.
 Your student may not need to go the traditional route to work in their field of choice.
 Steer clear of majors that do not lead to being employed after graduation.
 In other words, if the major being considered sounds like “Underwater Basket Weaving,” run with all your might in the other direction.